 It is also very important to remember that these kiosks which can be built to ensure durability, can be placed at any location, including factories and warehouses.
 It ensures that employees that are usually unconnected, due to the nature of their jobs and locations can also easily access information.

-It is a great way to keep these workers up-to-date with their online training requirements as online modules can also be provided at the kiosk.
+It also a great way to keep these workers up-to-date with their online training requirements as online modules can also be provided at the kiosk.
 Employees can register for traditional training classes, as well, by accessing the schedules, times and locations of training sessions that are most convenient for them to attend.
 It is something that is often overlooked by businesses that usually provide this information via emails which are not accessible to employees without computer workstations or via office notice boards which can easily be bypassed or overlooked.
 We recently completed a project to provide kiosks for a company’s Employee Health and Wellness Resource Center.
 Read more about it here.

 Another great benefit of human resource kiosks is that although traditionally used internally for current employees, they can also provide a more efficient way to accept job applications.
 These applications can then be accessed online by the human resource department and stored electronically, eliminating the need for excess paperwork and storage.
 The kiosks can also provide information about the company or current events to potential candidates, with the use of optional overhead screens.